lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 [quiescence details document](../assets/hip-xxxx-quiescence/quiescence-details.md).

 ### Impact on Mirror Node

 The only impact on Hiero Mirror node is that blocks will not flow constantly.
 If the network is quiesced, the mirror node will not receive blocks until the network breaks quiescence.

 ### Impact on SDK

 No impacts on Heiro SDKs are expected.

 ## Backwards Compatibility

 All HIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
 The HIP must explain how the author proposes to deal with these incompatibilities.
 HIP submissions without a sufficient backward compatibility treatise may be rejected outright.

 ## Security Implications

 If there are security concerns in relation to the HIP, those concerns should be explicitly addressed to make sure reviewers of the HIP are aware of them.

 ## How to Teach This

 For a HIP that adds new functionality or changes interface behaviors, it is helpful to include a section on how to teach users, new and experienced, how to apply the HIP to their work.

 ## Reference Implementation

 The reference implementation must be complete before any HIP is given the status of “Final.”
 The final implementation must include test code and documentation.

 ## Rejected Ideas

+### TCT alternative

 One of the rejected ideas was a substitute for [Rule 3](#rule-3-target-consensus-timestamp-tct).
 Instead of event creation keeping track of TCT, the idea was to submit a no-op transaction to the network at this time.
 The main benefit of this idea was that it would remove one of the rules for quiescence, simplifying it.
 However, this idea was rejected because of the following reasons:

 - It would require a new transaction type that would have no other effect than to advance consensus time.
 - Each node would have to submit this transaction, which would lead to a lot of unnecessary transactions being created.
 - If a node's wall-clock is off, we would break quiescence at the wrong time, which would lead to unnecessary events being created.

+### Consensus concern

+We considered having the consensus module keep track of all three quiescence conditions, but this was rejected because they are already concerns of the execution module.
+Pushing these concerns into the consensus module would create several new touchpoints between the two modules, which would complicate the design and muddle responsibilities.

 ## Open Issues

 While a HIP is in draft, new ideas may arise that warrant further discussion.
 List them here so everyone knows they are under consideration but not yet resolved.
 This reduces duplication in future discussions.

 ## References

 A collection of URLs used as references throughout the HIP.

 ## Copyright/license

 This document is licensed under the Apache License, Version 2.0 — see [LICENSE](../LICENSE) or <https://www.apache.org/licenses/LICENSE-2.0>.